 • Faster biodegradation of inhibitory pollutants resulting in their reduced toxicity on nitrification

-As shown in the graph above, by immobilizing biomass on Levapor carriers resulted in reduced negative effect of toxic substances and salinity.
-Due to combined impact of reduced inhibitory effect and higher amount of active biomass present on Levapor carriers, the reduction and process stability increased remarkably for Levapor carriers based reactors compared to suspended growth reactor.
+As shown in the graph above, by immobilizing biomass on Levapor carriers resulted in reduced negative effects of toxic substances and salinity.
+Due to the combined impact of reduced inhibitory effect and higher amount of active biomass present on Levapor carriers, the reduction and process stability increased remarkably for Levapor carriers-based reactors compared to suspended growth reactors.

-For an agro chemical manufacturers, despite having active pesticides and toxic substances, high salinity and higher TKN levels in their effluent, Levapor supported nitrification process achieved lowest possible Ammonia (NH4.N < 5 ppm) in the treated effluent.
+For an Agro chemical manufacturer, despite having active pesticides and toxic substances, high salinity, and higher TKN levels in their effluent, Levapor supported nitrification process achieved the lowest possible Ammonia (NH4.N < 5 ppm) in the treated effluent.

-Our expert team of professionals comprising chair person of German DWA Industrial Nutrient reduction committee can help your organization to develop efficient , economical and stable nitrification process which delivers results for your specific effluents.
+Our expert team of professionals comprising the chairperson of the German DWA Industrial Nutrient Reduction Committee can help your organization to develop an efficient, economical, and stable nitrification process that delivers results for your specific effluents.
 To know more, connect with our team.

 Author Bio